endernewton/c2board/README.md

 ### Usage

-- From graph visualization.
-You can follow demo_graph.py.
+- For graph visualization, you can follow `demo_graph.py`.
+- For training statistics, please see

 ### Screenshots